#Custom Error

 };#Recommended: Using @praha/error-factory

 For creating custom error classes efficiently, we recommend using @praha/error-factory.
-This library reduces boilerplate code and ensures consistent error structures.

 #Installation